Cleaning your hardwood floors the old-fashioned way with a standard mop may not get you the results you want.

 |Mop Pad||Washable microfiber pad, 10.5 by 6 inches|

 |Settings||Automatic shutoff when you release the handle|

 |Cord Length||20 feet|

-Are your hardwood floors subject to a host of affronts on a regular basis?
-Little ones, pets and careless spouses can dirty up your glossy floors in the blink of an eye.
+Are your hardwood floors subject to a host of affronts regularly?
+Little ones, pets, and careless spouses can dirty up your glossy floors in the blink of an eye.

 In this case, the Bissell PowerFresh Deluxe might be an appealing choice.
-It comes with a built-in brush for tackling the likes of dried mud, forgotten sticky spills and caked-on grime.
+It comes with a built-in brush for tackling dried mud, forgotten sticky spills, and caked-on grime.

 Once the bulk of the mess is dealt with, you can reattach the mop head.
-At 12 inches wide, it can cover wide swathes at once to shorten your cleaning time.
+At 12 inches wide, it can cover vast swathes at once to shorten your cleaning time.

 Prompt Heat-Up and Preparation